PublicAPIs-dev/intuit-api/docs/graphql-concepts/graphql-benefits.md

 ### Take advantage GraphQL's unique features to get more done

-[Introspection](../introspection/) is the quickest way to see the latest Intuit API schema.
-Simply send an introspection query.
-The server response includes all possible queries, data types, fields, and operations.

 [Pagination](../pagination/) lets you quickly navigate large datasets.
 If you expect a query to return lots of data, use pagination to fetch specific subsets.

-## Intuit API best practices

-### Learn about API throttling

-**Note**: We'll have more details around throttling in the future.

-### Keep up with the latest version of Intuit API

-**Note**: We'll have more details around versioning in the future.

 ## Advantages of GraphQL